DeeEmm/Thir/README.md

 It was whilst I was on this journey of repair and rebuild that I realised that paying several hundred dollars for a few dollars worth of perspex, an inferior design and a cheap $2 motor was an absolute travesty.
 Especially when I did not even manage to get to the end of the first filter roll before the machine broke.
 So I had the idea of making an improved roll filter and selling it.

-Fast forwards two years and I still haven't gotten around to making roll filters.
-So I thought that perhaps instead of selling filters, I should simply give the design away and allow others to build on the work I had already done.
+Fast forwards two years and I still haven't gotten around to making roll filters as I am too damn busy.
+So I thought that perhaps instead of selling filters, I should simply give the design away and allow others to make their own and build on the work I had already done.

 ## Basic design constraints